IGVF-DACC/igvfd/cdk/README.md

 ![synth output](images/synth_demo.png)

-Eventually you should see a list of security policy changes.
+Eventually you should see a list of proposed security policy changes.

 ![iam changes](images/iam_changes.png)